Investing in a Tiny House Airbnb

 Why not just Airbnb and RV?

 A Tiny House and a recreational vehicle (RV) may seem very similar, however, there are major differences for both the Airbnb host and the guest.
-Tiny Houses are very trendy and look great in photos (Learn more about Airbnb photography here) Furthermore, Tiny Homes appeal to fun-loving adventurous travelers that prefer Airbnbs over traditional hotels.
+Tiny Houses are very trendy and look great in photos (learn more about Airbnb photography here).
+Furthermore, Tiny Homes appeal to fun-loving adventurous travelers that prefer Airbnb’s over traditional hotels.

-Learn how to use psychographics to grow your Airbnb here
+Learn how to use psychographics to grow your Airbnb

 RV’s are not built to the same structural standard as a house (or even a tiny house for that matter) making RVs unsuitable for a permanent residence in Canadian climates.
 RVs are built to minimize the weight to make them easier to tow.
 Whereas tiny houses are normally high-quality wood frame construction projects that are meant to be towable but largely stay in one place.

 RVs typically have very little insulation and lack sloped roofs, meaning they are designed for 3 seasons and depreciate relatively quickly.
 RV maintenance and replacement parts can be very expensive.
-Tiny houses are often built to meet the needs of the local environment and can be equipped with heaters, air conditioning units, and even wood-burning fireplaces.
+Tiny houses on the other hand, are often built to meet the needs of the local environment and can be equipped with heaters, air conditioning units, and even wood-burning fireplaces.
 Tiny houses can be built with a wood stove, solar panels, a well, and a septic system making tiny houses much better off-grid than RVs.

 Renting RVs can be profitable and a great lifestyle for hosts, particularly if you want to earn some rental revenue without the headache of guests staying at your home or property.
 RV renters typically rent an RV for a week and drive it to a local park or other wilderness destination.
 There are even websites similar to Airbnb for renting RVs and trailers such as RVezy.